 An alternative to tissue biopsy that allows for less invasive, less painful and faster testing is a liquid biopsy.

-“During a liquid biopsy, a small blood sample is taken from you and spun down to get plasma, the liquid portion of blood,” said Michael Choti, MD, and chief of surgery at Banner MD Anderson Cancer Center at Banner Gateway Medical Center.
+“During a liquid biopsy, a small blood sample is taken from you and spun down to get plasma, the liquid portion of blood,” said Michael Choti, MD, a surgical oncologist and division chief of surgery at Banner MD Anderson Cancer Center at Banner Gateway Medical Center.
 “The plasma is then analyzed for fragments of mutated ctDNA in the bloodstream.”

 Much of the early research on liquid biopsies has been on lung, colorectal, breast and prostate cancers but the technology could be a game-changer in the way we understand and treat all types of cancers.